 A redraw facility is different to an offset account but can also help you save on your home loan.

-If you make additional repayments on your home loan above the minimum required, a redraw facility allows you to access the additional repayments you’ve made over and above the required minimum repayment amount later.
-However, the amounts available in redraw will reduce so that by the end of your agreed loan term, both your loan balance and the available redraw will be zero.
+Redraw allows you to access additional payments that you’ve made on your home loan.
+For weekly and fortnightly direct debit payers, only funds over and above the minimum required repayments will be available.
+However, the money in your redraw account may reduce over the life of your loan so that, by the end of your agreed loan term, both your loan balance and the available redraw will be zero.

 For CommBank home loans, adjustments to your available redraw will occur on your monthly repayment date.